different-ai/zero-finance/README.md

-# hyprsqrl - AI task manager for Obsidian
+# hyprsqrl

-hyprsqrl is a desktop application to manage your Obsidian tasks.
-It summarizes your tasks and displays them in a dashboard.
+hyprsqrl is a desktop application that connects with all of your apps and creates bite-sized tasks.

 > **Note:** Currently, hyprsqrl only got tested macOS. if you're technical cloning the repo and following the usage instructions might be the quickest way.